openbtps/btps-node/docs/docusaurus/docs/sdk/apiReference.md

 **Properties:**

 - `code`: `'BTP_ERROR_TRUST_NOT_ALLOWED'`
-- `message`: `'BTP trust request is not allowed at this time.
+- `message`: `'BTPS trust request is not allowed at this time.
 Contact receiver'`

 ---